Tagline: He may be blind, but he don’t need no dog.

 Most Absurd Moment

-After stepping on the glasses of driver Annie (Lisa Blount), the even blinder Parker gets behind the wheel of a truck and heads their highway-bound getaway as his peewee accomplice navigates.
+After stepping on the glasses of driver Annie (Lisa Blount), the even blinder Parker gets behind the wheel of a truck and heads their highway-bound getaway as his peewee accomplice navigates — all the while sporting a rather pleasant and unperturbed smile.

 Most Ludicrous Feat of Hearing